zenonas/barmaid/README.md

 ## LICENSE

 Barmaid is licensed under the MIT License.
-See the LISENSE file for more information
+See the LICENSE file for more information